Orange-Management/Modules/Admin/Docs/Help/en/groups.md

 ### Name

 In some cases it makes sense to put some additional information in the group name.
 In some cases a group is only for a specific unit or application in such a case it could make sense to prefix the group name e.g. `unitname_groupname` or `appname_groupname`.
 Group names can be changed any time without any side effects.

 ### Description

 Sometimes it makes sense to provide some additional information for a group.
-In such a case you can add this in the discription field.
+In such a case you can add this in the description field.

 ## Permissions